destel/rill/README.md

 preserving the original order.
 It's important to note that these ordered functions have a small overhead compared to their unordered counterparts, due to more advanced orchestration and synchronization happening under the hood.

-Order preservation is vital in scenarios where the sequence of data impacts the outcome, such as time-series data processing .
+Order preservation is vital in scenarios where the sequence of data impacts the outcome, such as time-series data processing.
 Take, for instance, an application that retrieves daily temperature measurements over a specific period and calculates the change in temperature from one day to the next.
 Such application can benefit from concurrent data fetching, but need fetched data to be processed in the correct order.